 The MD&SSO Program also provides Comprehensive Soldier and Family Fitness trainings for Soldiers, Family members, Retirees, and DA Civilians.
 These trainings include Resilience Skills trainings and Pre and Post Deployment Resilience for Soldiers and Spouses.
-MD&SSO is located at the Oveta Culp Hobby Soldier and Family Readiness Center, Building #18000, Battalion Avenue, Phone: (254)-288-2794.
+MD&SSO is located at the Shoemaker Center, Building #36000, Shoemaker Lane, Phone: 254-288-2794.

 Military and Family Life Counselors